 THE NATIVE WOMEN’S ASSOCIATION OF THE NWT (NWA NWT)

 NWA NWT is affiliated with the Native Women’s Association of Canada (NWAC).
-NWA NWT is committed to being the voice of Native women in the Northwest Territories and to building relationships with all levels of government and other organizations to ensure all Native women and their families will live free from social and economic distress; to promote their sacred roles as valued and respected members in the community; and to preserve their culture, language and heritage.
+NWA NWT is committed to being the voice of Indigenous women in the Northwest Territories and to building relationships with all levels of government and other organizations to ensure all Indigenous women and their families will live free from social and economic distress; to promote their sacred roles as valued and respected members in the community; and to preserve their culture, language and heritage.

 Learn more about our long history helping Northern communities.